-G. State-Tribe-OSM PAD Development and Review Procedures
+H. State-Tribe-OSMRE PAD Development and Review Procedures

-As provided in Section C, States and Tribes must obtain OSM approval prior to the expenditure of funding for project development or design for all Priority 1, 2, and 3 coal Problem Type features not in the Inventory.
+As provided in Section C, States and Tribes must obtain OSMRE approval prior to the expenditure of funding for project development or design for all Priority 1, 2, and 3 coal Problem Type features not in the Inventory.
 In addition, States and Tribes must submit for approval any Priority 3 coal Problem Type feature that is being elevated to a Priority 1 or 2 expenditure.
-Refinements to the units or cost information of a Problem Type feature already contained in the Inventory are to be made by the States and Tribes without approval (see examples below).
+Only refinements to the units or cost information of a Problem Type feature already contained in the Inventory are to be made by the States and Tribes without approval (see examples below).
+Refinements and edits to the Inventory shall have an accompanying note in the PAD's Comments section.
+A note/comment in this section shall list the State/Tribal editor, date of edit, and a summary of the edits and refinements being made to the PAD and Problem Type features.

-States, Tribes, and OSM should coordinate to ensure that additions to e-AMLIS are developed, submitted, and reviewed to minimize disruptions to the project design and construction process.
-Supporting documentation must be uploaded to e-AMLIS.
-At a minimum, uploads should include Priority Documentation Forms, cost information, maps and any supporting narrative.
+States, Tribes, and OSMRE should coordinate to ensure that additions to eAMLIS are developed, submitted, and reviewed to minimize disruptions to the project design and construction process.
+Supporting documentation must be uploaded to eAMLIS.
+At a minimum, uploads should include Priority Documentation Forms, cost information, maps and supporting narrative.
+The supporting documents for each Problem Type feature being updated will have associated supporting documents attached (under Documents tab) to that specific Problem Type feature.
 Priority Documentation Forms reproduced in a State/Tribe electronic format are acceptable as long as they contain complete information.
-Other information needed to document PAD and associated problems should also be uploaded.
+Other information needed to document PAD and associated